 - Generally speaking, contact with a former affair partner is at best unnecessary, and at worst more drama and heartache for the couple.

 - The most effective way to communicate to another person that no further contact is wanted is to simply have no contact.

-Even though I don’t recommend you or the addict have contact with former affair partners, you can make a request of the addict to end communication with a former affair partner he/she may still have contact with as a way to repair the damage done to your relationship.
+Even though I don’t recommend you or your spouse have contact with former affair partners, you can make a request of your spouse to end communication with a former affair partner he/she may still have contact with as a way to repair the damage done to your relationship.

-You can also ask the addict to provide proof that he has communicated with the other person his/her decision to end contact.
+You can also ask your spouse to provide proof that he has communicated with the other person his/her decision to end contact.
 This is best done in writing with as little detail as possible.
-For example, the addict may say:
+For example, your spouse can say:

 “I don’t want any further communication with you, and I ask that you not contact me again in the future.
 If you contact me in the future by phone, text, or email, I will not respond.“

 Regardless of who wants to make contact with a former affair partner, I highly recommend you discuss with your therapist, sponsor, or trusted mentor whether or not communication is advisable, and explore all potential consequences.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.